-- The T-Mobile SIM Starter Kit comes with adapters to work in devices that require nano, micro, and standard SIMs.
+- T-Mobile SIM cards comes with adapters to work in devices that require nano, micro, and standard SIMs.

 - Limited devices on our network support eSIMs using the T-Mobile eSIM app.

-- We strongly suggest that you Set up your Customer PIN/Passcode to protect your account and SIM.
+We strongly suggest that you change or update your Customer PIN/Passcode to protect your account.

-T-Mobile SIM Starter Kits come with adapters, in case your device uses a nano, micro, or standard card.
+T-Mobile SIM cards come with adapters, in case your device uses a nano, micro, or standard card.

-- Postpaid accounts: See our SIM Starter Kit page to check prices or order online.
+- Postpaid accounts: See our SIM card page to check prices or order online.
 You can also find one in a T-Mobile store.

 - Prepaid accounts: See the Prepaid SIM Card page to check prices or order online.
 You can also stop by a store.

-If you're using a device from another wireless provider, you will first need to contact the previous provider and request a SIM unlock.
+If you're using a device from another wireless provider, you first need to contact that provider to request a SIM unlock on the device.

 If a SIM PIN security code has been entered incorrectly multiple times, the SIM will lock and require you to enter a PUK code to use your device again.